neicnordic/sensitive-data-archive/sda/cmd/finalize/finalize.md

 At the same time the service fulfills the replication requirement of having distinct backup copies.
 For more information see [Federated EGA Node Operations v2](https://ega-archive.org/assets/files/EGA-Node-Operations-v2.pdf) document.

+## Service Description

+`Finalize` adds stable, shareable _Accession ID_'s to archive files.
+If a backup location is configured it will perform backup of a file.
+When running, `finalize` reads messages from the configured RabbitMQ queue (commonly: `accession`).
+For each message, these steps are taken (if not otherwise noted, errors halt progress and the service moves on to the next message):

+1. The message is validated as valid JSON that matches the `ingestion-accession` schema.
+If the message can’t be validated it is discarded with an error message in the logs.
+2. If the service is configured to perform backups i.e. the `ARCHIVE_` and `BACKUP_` storage backend are set.
+Archived files will be copied to the backup location.
+   1. The file size on disk is requested from the storage system.
+   2. The database file size is compared against the disk file size.
+   3. A file reader is created for the archive storage file, and a file writer is created for the backup storage file.
+3. The file data is copied from the archive file reader to the backup file writer.
+4. If the type of the `DecryptedChecksums` field in the message is `sha256`, the value is stored.
+5. A new RabbitMQ `complete` message is created and validated against the `ingestion-completion` schema.
+If the validation fails, an error message is written to the logs.
+6. The file accession ID in the message is marked as *ready* in the database.
+On error the service sleeps for up to 5 minutes to allow for database recovery, after 5 minutes the message is Nacked, re-queued and an error message is written to the logs.
+7. The complete message is sent to RabbitMQ.
+On error, a message is written to the logs.
+8. The original RabbitMQ message is Ack'ed.

+## Communication

+- `Finalize` reads messages from one RabbitMQ queue (commonly: `accession`).
+- `Finalize` publishes messages with one routing key  (commonly: `completed`).
+- `Finalize` assigns the accession ID to a file in the database using the `SetAccessionID` function.

 ## Configuration

 There are a number of options that can be set for the `finalize` service.